Himanshu Gupta: ClimateAI

 In 2015, Gupta joined the Grantham Research Institute on Climate Change and the Environment to work with Lord Nicholas Stern on a research paper for India's transition to low carbon energy.
-A number of conclusions were drawn from the paper, including that India needed to reduce its energy intensity in order to meet global targets to keep the Earth below a 2% temperature rise.
+A number of conclusions were drawn from the paper, including that India needed to reduce its energy intensity in order to meet global targets to keep the Earth below a 2°C temperature rise.
 Gupta also studied the importance of energy pricing and how it could impact on the speed of adoption of greener technology and fuels.
 Around the same period, Gupta co-founded the NGO, Sustainable Growth Initiative (SGI), to help businesses and governments reduce their carbon footprints and increase energy security.
 His work with SGI and his business partner Shrey Goyal led to him featuring in Forbes India's 30 Under 30 list in 2016.

 Gupta then moved to Stanford University in 2015 to study his MBA.
 Gupta worked with Al Gore for a short period during the same year as an expert on India's energy and climate policy.
 While at Stanford, he met Max Evans and together they co-founded ClimateAI in July 2017.
 ClimateAI's seed funding was partly provided by Stanford University, along with other backers including professors at Stanford.

 ClimateAI secured $12 million in its Series A funding round in July 2021.
-In 2022, Gupta's ClimateAI was recognized as one of TIME magazine's best inventions of 2022.
-The forecasting tool generates climate predictions for specific local areas up to two decades into the future.
+In 2022, Gupta's ClimateAI was recognized as one of Time magazine's best inventions of 2022.
 At the time of the award, the predictor focused on food and agriculture supply chains, predicting average temperatures, extreme weather and water availability.
-TIME predicted that future uses for the predictor could include flooding risk for developers.
+Time predicted that future uses for the predictor could include flooding risk for developers.
 The company is now working with many known brands such as Driscoll's, Oceanspray, Nuveen Natural Capital, UPL among other market leaders.